 The equitable remedy of substantive consolidation, which permits the court to treat the assets and liabilities of one entity as though they were those of another, is not recognised by the English courts.
 Only in circumstances where the assets and liabilities of two companies were indistinguishably amalgamated together, and where to do so would be in the interests of both companies' creditors, might the court sanction an arrangement reached by the insolvency official and those creditors.

 The separate legal personality of a company will only be ignored in very limited circumstances.
 Examples include fraud, illegality, where a company is formed to evade contractual obligations or defeat creditors' claims or where an agency or nominee relationship is found to exist.

 6.5 Effect of Proceedings on Future Receivables.
-What is the effect of the initiation of insolvency proceedings on (a) sales of receivables that have not yet occurred or (b) on sales of receivables that have not yet come into existence?
+If insolvency proceedings are commenced against the seller in England & Wales, what effect do those proceedings have on (a) sales of receivables that would otherwise occur after the commencement of such proceedings or (b) sales of receivables that only come into existence after the commencement of such proceedings?

-Where the receivables sale agreement provides that no further action is required by the seller for the receivables (including receivables arising in the future) to be transferred, the agreement will continue to be effective to transfer the receivables even after the initiation of insolvency proceedings.
+Where the receivables purchase agreement provides that no further action is required by the seller for the receivables (including receivables arising in the future) to be transferred, the agreement will generally continue to be effective to transfer the receivables even after the initiation of insolvency proceedings.
+However, either party could exercise a contractual right to terminate.